emilycolon/JavaScript-Hangman/README.md

 25th step: added to script to include win/lose logic 26th step: updated win/lose pictures
-27th step: updated styling for in game/on screen instructions
+27th step: updated styling for in game/on screen instructions 28th step: updated styling for on screen elements